-Once again, the open design creates extra space for the illusion of a bigger garden.
-It makes an excellent spot for a dining table and some chairs, so you can entertain guests anytime.
+Once again, the open design creates extra outdoor space for the illusion of a bigger garden.
+I think that it makes an excellent spot for a dining table and some chairs, so you can entertain guests anytime.

 If you decide to go fancy, why not go all the way while you’re at it?
 This gigantic backyard gazebo is all about going the extra mile to create a full-blown outdoor oasis experience and I’m living for it!

-The construction is luxurious and classy with glass walls and even a glass roof.
-The true advantage with this gazebo, however, lies its size.
+The construction is luxurious and classy, with glass walls and even a glass roof.
+The true advantage of this enclosed gazebo, however, lies in its size.
 You pretty much have a vacation cabin in your backyard, so the possibilities are endless!

 My Final Thoughts On These Gazebo Ideas